Last Updated on 2nd September 2023 by peppe8o

-The passive buzzer is a cheap and simple DC powered element able to generate sound at different frequencies if triggered with low voltage current.
+The passive buzzer is a cheap and simple DC-powered element able to generate sound at different frequencies if triggered with a low voltage current.

-A passive buzzer differs from an active buzzer because active one has an internal oscillator able to generate a “standard” sound when simply activated with a continuous trigger.
-Passive buzzer, on the other hand, needs a square wave trigger (PWM).
+A passive buzzer differs from an active buzzer because the active one has an internal oscillator able to generate a “standard” sound when simply activated with a continuous trigger.
+The passive buzzer, on the other hand, needs a square wave trigger (PWM).

 Raspberry PI Pico has a lot of ports able to generate PWM (pulse-width modulation), as you can see from Raspberry PI Pico pinout.

 Please consider that Raspberry PI Pico is a microcontroller, different from Raspberry PI computer boards (like Raspberry PI Zero W, RPI 4 model B, and so on).
 For these boards, you will refer to my Use Passive Buzzer with Raspberry PI and Python tutorial.

 As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
 So, hardware will be only:

 - A common computer (maybe with Windows, Linux or Mac).
 It can also be a Raspberry PI Computer board

 - Raspberry PI Pico microcontroller (with a common micro USB cable)